 This document is intended as a brief primer on using macOS computers.
 It is best viewed in a web browser on a Mac or a PC.

 macOS is the name of the operating system that runs Mac computers.
 An operating system, or OS, is the base-level software that is always running on a computer.
 The OS defines how the computer feels to use, what the basic aesthetic is, and how the fundamental behaviors work.
-The OS also defines a great number of things which are invisible to you, the human using the computer, which dictate how other software running on the computer can operate.
+The OS also defines a great number of things which are invisible or at least obscure to you, the human using the computer, which dictate how other software running on the computer can operate.
 This is essentially why using a Mac, a Windows PC, a Linux PC, an iPhone, and an Android tablet all feel similar, yet somehow completely different.

 The graphical interface of macOS, which is to say “the part you can look at” is designed around a series of metaphors.
 The main metaphor is the desktop which is what you’re looking at when your Mac first starts up.
 This notion was devised in the 1980s when computers were almost exclusively used in business settings, so the metaphors all sprang from office culture, where you sit at a desk and do work.

 The desktop holds folders, files, and applications.
 The idea is that folders contain and organize files, so you open a folder to find the file you put there, then you work with that file for a while, then you close the file when you’re done with it.
 Applications, also called programs, are like tools which can act upon files, just like a photocopier can act upon a printed document.
 Whether or not this metaphor works for you personally, it can be useful to understand it.